 The first phase emphasises on the development of knowledge of prominent technologies through a series of hands-on intensive masterclasses that interweave traditional craftsmanship with advanced prototyping tools, innovative materials, software and manufacturing techniques.

 This phase sees the students work individually in short intense exercises and experiments.

 Phase 2 - Project Development

 The second phase capitalizes on all the learning of phase 1 in order to develop a personal research project.

 Participants focus on individual in-depth applied research, employing critical thinking, hard & soft skills for the development of innovative alternatives that explore and implement more viable, sustainable and fair systems of today.

 Participants are chosen to enter the third phase of the program according to the maturity and viability of their project proposal.
-Those will be incubated to further develop their projects to ready for the market solutions by expanding the knowledge with Business development tools, research methodologies and an interdisciplinary studio in collaboration with another University.
+Those will be incubated to further develop their projects to ready for the market solutions by expanding the knowledge with research methodologies, Business development tools and an interdisciplinary studio in collaboration with external University.